To depend on what one knows is largely true, can save from much unwelcome.

-ONCE ON a time there was a wonderfully white stallion somewhere in the mountains of Western Norway.
+There once was a wonderfully white stallion somewhere in the mountains of Western Norway.
 His hooves were smooth and firm, his mouth crimson, and his deep, mellow eyes were like sparkling jewels.
 But this was only a pale reflection of his inner beauty: energy, determination, truthfulness, wholesomeness, wanting to live far from city smoke and dust, evenmindedness, wisdom, patience, generosity, and gentle horse-kindness.

 When the horse had grown up, many other horses in the Jotunheimen tracts came to follow him.
 Before long he lorded it over some thirty other horses, mainly mares.
 Such a large gathering is demanding, so in order to live more quietly he often retired to the secluded valley he liked best, with a couple of mares.
 They were wholesome and pure as himself.

 One day a forest man from Voss travelled into the Jotunheim foothills.
 He was searching for things of value.
 One day he lost his sense of direction and soon became scared of dying in the wilderness.
 He began crying out loud from fear.